-You may have read my article revealing I am Recovering Spender.
+You may have read my article revealing I am a Recovering Spender.
 I know I am not alone.
 There are countless recovering spenders out there that struggle with impulse buying.
-I've even been known to spend too much from time to time.
+I’ve even been known to spend too much from time to time.

 Let’s face it: spending is fun.